6

 DROP TABLE tablename

 in your database query interface.
 See the executing queries section below for more details.
 But be careful, this command will delete the tables and all their data.
-It's ok to do this with your example app since you're working with placeholder data, but you shouldn't run this command in a production app.- If you continue to experience issues while seeding your Vercel Postgres database, please open a discussion on GitHub.
+It's ok to do this with your example app since you're working with placeholder data, but you shouldn't run this command in a production app.

 Executing queries